JEFFERSON SCIENCE FELLOWSHIP SECURITY CLEARANCE PROCESS

 - Study at foreign institutions

-Applicants may wish to consider issues affecting their security clearance in evaluating whether they wish to apply to the Jefferson Science Fellowship program.
-In order to ensure that the fellowship year is productive, Fellows who do not pass the security clearance process may be required to terminate their fellowship and return to their home university.
+Applicants may wish to consider issues affecting their security clearance in evaluating whether they wish to apply to the Jefferson Science Fellows program.

 More information on the security clearance process and information on common reasons for delays can be found below.